 Documents showing evidence of teacher progress should be collected throughout an induction program.
 These can be used as evidence to support the achievement of the Teacher Standards for the purpose of teacher registration (AITSL 2017).
+The evidence should be generated through the teacher's daily work rather than through the imposition of additional requirements.
 Examples of documentation include lesson plans, assessment tools and plans, records of feedback to students, lesson observation notes, and the development of individualised student learning plans.